A Guide for HR, L&D and Data Leaders

 A Roadmap for Establishing Data Literacy

-Gartner predicts that by the end of 2020, 80% of organizations will have started to roll out internal data literacy initiatives to upskill their workforce.
+by the end of 2020, 80% of organizations will have started to roll out internal data literacy initiatives to upskill their workforce.

 Human Resources has been hard at work sourcing, recruiting, and hiring expensive, hard-to-retain data scientists over the last few years.
 Now it also falls to HR to create a foundation for developing organization-wide data literacy to ensure the success of those data science resources.
 This is no easy task.